pastdev/clconf/templates.md

 ### ls

-Returns all subkeys, []string, where path matches its argument.
+Returns all subkeys, `[]string`, where path matches its argument.
 Returns an empty list if path is not found.

 ```text
 {{range ls "/deis/services"}}